Learning Dutch for civic integration

 The inburgeringsexamen (civic integration exam) can be taken out before coming to the Netherlands or once you start living here:

-- The in het basisexamen inburgering buitenland (basic civic integration examination abroad) that is taken in your country of origin or habitual residence before you travel to the Netherlands if you require an authorisation for temporary stay (MVV)
+- The basisexamen inburgering buitenland (basic civic integration examination abroad) that is taken in your country of origin or habitual residence before you travel to the Netherlands if you require an authorisation for temporary stay (MVV)

 - The inburgeringsexamen (civic integration examination) that is taken in the Netherlands.
 This is necessary if you want to become a permanent resident in the Netherlands or a Dutch citizen